stnert/check_systemd/README.md

                         Exclude a systemd unit from the checks.
 This option can be applied multiple times.
 For example: -e mnt- data.mount -e task.service.
-  -u UNIT, --unit UNIT  Name of the systemd unit that is beeing tested.
+  -u UNIT, --unit UNIT  Name of the systemd unit that is being tested.
   -v, --verbose         Increase output verbosity (use up to 3 times).
   -V, --version         show program's version number and exit -w SECONDS, --warning SECONDS